BaryoDev/Verdict/docs/architects_decision_guide.md

 ## Frequently Asked Questions

-### Q: Is Upshot production-ready?
+### Q: Is Verdict production-ready?

 **A:** Yes.
 Security audited, zero vulnerabilities, comprehensive benchmarks, all packages build successfully.

 ### Q: Can we migrate from FluentResults?

 **A:** Yes.
 API is similar, migration is straightforward.
-Use Upshot.Rich for feature parity.
+Use Verdict.Rich for feature parity.

 ### Q: What if we need features not in core?